War in Somalia (2006–2009): Election of Sharif Sheikh Ahmed

+Al-Shabaab accused the new TFG President of accepting the secular transitional government and have continued the civil war since he arrived in Mogadishu at the presidential palace.

 Casualties and human rights violations

 Islamist insurgents, ENDF troops, TFG forces, AMISOM forces, and other involved parties in the conflict sustained considerable casualties.
 The true extent of these losses remains uncertain, primarily due to a lack of transparency from the involved parties and a dearth of reporting on casualties.

 Ethiopian forces in Somalia sustained heavy casualties but the extent and figure of losses remain uncertain, primarily due to censorship on the war enforced by the Ethiopian government from 2006 to 2009.
-In early 2007, NBC News reported that in Addis Ababa, a blackout of information regarding the war prevailed.
-Opposition groups in the Ethiopian Parliament to the ruling TPLF were never informed on the number of soldiers who had been killed in Somalia, a policy which the TPLF continued until and after the withdrawal.
+In early 2007, NBC News reported that a blackout of information regarding the war prevailed within Ethiopia.
+Opposition groups in the Ethiopian Parliament were never informed on the number of soldiers who had been killed in Somalia, a policy which the TPLF continued until and after the withdrawal.
 Urban warfare in Mogadishu proved to be especially difficult for the Ethiopian army and caused heavy losses.
-Thousands of Ethiopian troops had been killed during fierce fighting for Mogadishu during 2007.
-A January 2009 report by an independent regional security agency estimated at least 3,773 Ethiopian troops had died in Somalia since late 2006.
-Al-Shabaab operations between 2007 and 2009 had inflicted over a thousand fatalities on Ethiopian troops.
-By the end of 2007, ENDF casualties had reached an 'unsustainable level'.
-Somali witness accounts in Mogadishu estimated a rate of approximately 200 Ethiopian casualties weekly.
-Independent experts claimed the ENDF casualty rate was around 100 troops a week by the end of the occupation.
-Estimates of losses are further complicated by the practice of ENDF troops in Somalia routinely disguising themselves in Somali TFG uniforms to conceal their presence.
-Shortly after the January 2009 withdrawal, Meles Zenawi publicly declined to disclose the number of ENDF casualties incurred during the occupation, stating on national television:...regarding the details on those killed or wounded in Somalia, I think the House does not need to know about how many were killed or wounded...I also think that I do not have an obligation to present such report."The figures for AMISOM troops killed in Somalia from their deployment in early 2007 to 2009 has also never been publicly revealed.
+Thousands of ENDF troops had been killed during fierce fighting for Mogadishu during 2007.
+By the end of 2007, Ethiopian casualties had reached an 'unsustainable level'.
+Residents in Mogadishu estimated a rate of approximately 200 casualties weekly.
+Independent experts reported the Ethiopian military casualty rate was around 100 troops a week towards the end of the occupation in 2008.
+Estimates of losses are further complicated by the practice of Ethiopian troops routinely disguising themselves in Somali TFG uniforms to conceal their presence.
+Al-Shabaab operations between 2007 and 2009 resulted in the deaths of over a thousand Ethiopian troops alone.
+A 2009 report by an independent regional security agency estimated at least 3,773 Ethiopian troops had died in Somalia since late 2006.

+Shortly after the January 2009 withdrawal, Ethiopian Prime Minister Meles Zenawi publicly declined to reveal the number of Ethiopian military casualties incurred during the occupation, stating on national television:...regarding the details on those killed or wounded in Somalia, I think the House does not need to know about how many were killed or wounded...I also think that I do not have an obligation to present such report."The figures for AMISOM troops killed in Somalia from their deployment in early 2007 to 2009 has also never been publicly revealed.
 African Union officials only publicly commented on casualty estimates on their entire operation for the first time in 2023.
 AMISOM suffered several hundred casualties, but the figure from 2006 to 2009 is unknown.
 Ugandan Peoples Defence Forces (UPDF), was one of the largest AMISOM contingents, but never published figures on troop casualties.
 Troops deployed to Mogadishu from TFG President Yusuf's home region of Puntland in support of his government suffered heavy casualties.